Position: Assistant Professor

 Email: srajani@msu.edu

 Shayan Rajani is a historian of early modern South Asia.
-His research focuses on the relationship between individual and group, and region and empire.
-He is also interested in questions around gender and sexuality, and animal-human relations.
+His research focuses on the relationship between individual and community, and region and empire.
+He is also interested in questions of gender and sexuality, and animal-human relations.

-His first book project, Leaving Legacies: The Individual in Early Modern South Asia, examines the enterprise of assembling texts, monuments, and children as concerted material traces for posterity.
+His first book, Leaving Legacies: The Individual in Early Modern South Asia (Cambridge University Press, 2024), examines the enterprise of assembling texts, monuments, and children as concerted material traces for posterity.
 It investigates the intellectual, social, and material history of the individual in South Asia between the sixteenth and the eighteenth centuries.
-Using little-known and to-date underutilized textual sources in Persian and Sindhi, alongside the study of buildings, epigraphy, and objects, the book reveals how the gendered individual was central to Mughal and post-Mughal order.
+Using little-known and to-date underutilized textual sources in Persian and Sindhi, alongside the study of buildings, epigraphy, and objects, the book shows that a concern for the individual self was not an exclusively western phenomenon.
+Rather, the practice of leaving individual legacies was a crucial means for the production and reproduction of empire, family, and social order in South Asia.

-He received his doctoral degree in History from Tufts University.
+Rajani received his doctoral degree in History from Tufts University.
 His research has been supported by the Andrew W. Mellon Postdoctoral Fellowship at the University of Pennsylvania.
-A complete list of his scholarly publications can be found on his website.